Kaito Mizuta

-Kaito Mizuta (水多 海斗, Mizuta Kaito) is a Japanese professional footballer who plays as an attacking midfielder or winger for German club Rot-Weiss Essen.
+Kaito Mizuta (水多 海斗, Mizuta Kaito) is a Japanese professional footballer who plays as an attacking midfielder or winger for club Le Havre.

 Career

-In 2019, Mizuta signed for German fifth tier side SV Straelen, helping them earn promotion to the German fourth tier.
-In 2021, he signed for Mainz 05 in the German Bundesliga.
+In 2019, Mizuta signed for German fifth-tier side SV Straelen, helping them earn promotion to the German fourth tier.
+In 2021, he signed for fellow German club Mainz 05 in the Bundesliga.
 He mostly played for their reserve team Mainz 05 II, appearing twice on the bench for the senior squad.

-On 29 January 2025, Mizuta signed with Rot-Weiss Essen in 3.
+On 29 January 2025, Mizuta signed for Rot-Weiss Essen in the 3.
 Liga.

+On 7 July 2026, Mizuta signed for Le Havre in Ligue 1.